 A SOC 2 report is a detailed description of your SOC 2 audit process.
 It is an evaluation by an independent certified auditor of whether your business provides a secure, available, confidential, and private solution to your customers.
 The auditor releases the report after examining your organization’s control over one or more of your chosen Trust Services Criteria (TSC).
 A SOC 2 Type 2 report evaluates the effectiveness of your security controls against a wide range of security issues over a period of time.

-The SOC 2 report contains the auditor’s detailed opinion on your organization’s internal controls’ design and operational effectiveness.
-It is, in essence, a testimony to the strength of your infosec practices.
-It is meant to enable the report users (your customers and customer’s customers) to assess and address the risks arising from their relationship with your organization.
+The SOC 2 report contains the auditor’s detailed opinion on the design and operational effectiveness of your organization’s internal controls.
+It is, in essence, a testament to the strength of your information security practices.
+It is meant to enable the report users (your customers and customers’ customers) to assess and address the risks arising from their relationship with your organization.

 What is a SOC 3 report?

 A SOC 3 report is a public account of your organization’s internal controls over the chosen TSC (Security, Availability, Confidentiality, Processing Integrity, or Privacy).
-While it is similar to SOC 2 in its scope, it provides a relatively generalized overview of how your organization approaches data security.
+While it shares similarities with SOC 2 in scope, it offers a relatively general overview of how your organization approaches data security.
 Therefore, organizations use them for marketing purposes to amplify their security readiness to prospective customers.

-According to the American Institute of Certified Public Accountants (AICPA), a SOC 3 report is, ‘designed to meet the needs of users who need assurance about the controls at a service organization relevant to data security, availability, processing integrity, confidentiality, or privacy, but do not have the need for or the knowledge necessary to make effective use of a SOC 2 Report.’
+According to the American Institute of Certified Public Accountants (AICPA), a SOC 3 report is, ‘designed to meet the needs of users who need assurance about the controls at a service organization relevant to data security, availability, processing integrity, confidentiality, or privacy, but do not require or the knowledge necessary to make effective use of a SOC 2 Report.

 SOC 2 vs SOC 3 Report Similarities